faykarr/tugas-msib-aly-nasyath-faykar/tugas2-16032024-msib-faykar/README.md

 This is a simple fullstack todo list app built with Node.js, Express, and MongoDB.
 It uses the EJS templating engine to render the views on the server side.
 This project was built to practice fullstack development with Node.js and Express for assignment for the mini-project of MSIB 6 at PT Otak Kanan.

 ## Access this project
 This project is hosted on my VPS.
-You can access it [here](https://todolist.faykarr.my.id/).
+You can access it [here | https://todolist.faykarr.my.id/](https://todolist.faykarr.my.id/).

 ## Installation
 1. Clone the repository